patricebechard/rasa/docs/core/forms.rst

 The slot ``requested_slot`` is automatically added to the domain as an unfeaturized slot.
 If you want to make it featurized, you need to add it to your domain file as a categorical slot.
-You might want to do this if you want to handle your unhappy paths differently depending on what slot is currently being asked from the user.
-For example, say your users respond to one of the bot's questions with another question, like *why do you need to know that?*
+You might want to do this if you want to handle your unhappy paths differently, depending on what slot is currently being asked from the user.
+For example, if your users respond to one of the bot's questions with another question, like *why do you need to know that?*
 The response to this ``explain`` intent depends on where we are in the story.
 In the restaurant case, your stories would look something like this: